smartshark/smartshark.github.io/tutorial_plugin_java.md

 * build.gradle
 The gradle build file for the project; additional information about the build.gradle file can be found in the documentation from gradle [here](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html).
 * build_plugin.sh
-Script for creating a zip archive file of the plugin that is able to upload to the [ServerSHARK](https://github.com/smartshark/serverSHARK).
+Script for creating a zip archive file of the plugin that can be used by the [ServerSHARK](https://github.com/smartshark/serverSHARK).
 * execute.sh
 The plugin is executed with this script file.
 You may add here some additional parameters for your plugin.
 * info.json